usnistgov/ndn-dpdk/iface/ethface/README.md

 * *localUDP* and *remoteUDP* are destination port numbers; source port numbers are random.
 * *vxlan* is the VXLAN Network Identifier.
 * *innerLocal* and *innerRemote* are MAC addresses for inner Ethernet header.
+* *maxRxQueues* (optional) is the maximum number of RX queues.
+  When using rxFlow in the NDN-DPDK forwarder, having multiple RX queues for the same face can alleviate FwInput bottleneck.

 UDP and VXLAN tunnels can coexist with Ethernet faces on the same port.
 Multiple UDP and VXLAN tunnels can coexist if any of the following is true: